-RSI Indicator Divergence Trading Setups
+RSI Indicator Divergence Setups

-To spot this divergence setup find two stock chart points at which price makes a new swing high or a new swing low but the RSI indicator doesn't, indicating a divergence between trading price & momentum.
+To spot this divergence setup find two stock chart points at which price makes and forms a new swing high or a new swing low but the RSI indicator doesn't, indicating a divergence between trading price & momentum.

 RSI Divergence Example: